Voyager 1 space probe reaches outer fringe of solar system

 By Irene Klotz

-CAPE CANAVERAL, Florida Voyager 1, launched in 1977 to explore the outer planets, has passed into a new region on its way out of the solar system, scientists said on Wednesday.
+CAPE CANAVERAL, Fla., March 20 Voyager 1, launched in 1977 to explore the outer planets, has passed into a new region on its way out of the solar system, scientists said on Wednesday.

 The probe detected dramatic changes in the levels of two types of radiation, one that stays inside the solar system, the other which comes from interstellar space.